Erlkoenigs/computercraft/README.md

 This program will create a 1x2 tunnel of variable length by placing a dummy material above, below and to the sides of it.
 This can be used to clear a path of a lava flow.

 Usage:
-* place turtle in front of a lava flow you want to pass
-* input fuel in the first slot
+* fuel in the first slot
-* input dummy material in the second slot
+* dummy material in the second slot
-* start the program and input the desired length of the tunnel

 ## bridge
 Builds a simple bridge with a width of one block.